dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/snowflake-configs.md

 ### Base location

-If you were to create an Iceberg table in the Snowflake query editor, you would be required to provide a `base_location` as an input. dbt abstracts away from that.
-The default behavior in dbt is to provide a `base_location` string that follows this convention:
+Snowflake's `CREATE ICEBERG TABLE` DDEL requires that a `base_location` be provided. dbt defines this parameter on behalf of the user to both streamline usage and enforce basic isolation of table data within the `EXTERNAL VOLUME`.
+The default behavior in dbt is to provide a `base_location` string that follows the below convention:

 `_dbt/{SCHEMA_NAME}/{MODEL_NAME} `